 Our current projects

 We believe everyone should have access to the best medical imaging.
 We invest in equipment, research and education to make this happen.
-Read about our current projects here.
+Read about our successes and current projects here.

 The impact of a cancer diagnosis on children and families can be immense.
 Young cancer patients have unique biological, physiological and social needs during treatment which are distinct from other cancer patients.
 For teenagers and young adults, traditionally little care has put into place that delivers according to their specific needs, with patients often either treated alongside children of a younger age, or with adults.